 Bean Soup (Fasolada)

-Fasolada soup is often referred to as being the “national dish of the Greeks”, but it’s similar to a lot of other Mediterranean dishes.
+Fasolada soup is often referred to as being the “national dish of the Greeks”.
+However, it’s similar to a lot of other Mediterranean dishes.

-This is often cooked in an oven in Greece, however sometimes it is BBQ’d or cooked over hot coals creating a wonderful smoked flavour.
+This is often cooked in an oven in Greece, However sometimes it is BBQ’d or cooked over hot coals creating a wonderful smoked flavour.

 Legend has it that when this dish was first created, it was so delicious that the Imam that sampled it fainted!
-(Imam bayildi literally translates to “the Imam fainted”).
+Imam bayildi literally translates to “the Imam fainted”.

 Note: Be sure to clearly specify that you want vegetarian Imam.
 The non-vegetarian version of this dish is very popular and is prepared with lamb.

-Generous amounts of fresh lemon juice are squeezed over the top of the rice (you’ll be given your own lemons), and then virgin olive oil is drizzled on top of it.
+Generous amounts of fresh lemon juice are squeezed over the top of the rice (you’ll be given your own lemons).
+Then, virgin olive oil is drizzled on top of it.

 Countless variations of gemitsa (also called “yemitsa”) are available.
 Commonly, this is made with tomatoes or bell peppers.

 Vegan-friendly?
-Maybe – check the specific recipe to ensure that cheese is not added.
+Maybe.
+Check the specific recipe to ensure that cheese is not added.

 Dolmades are a classic Greek dish comprised of stuffed vine leaves.
 You might have sampled a variation of this dish before.

 The vegetarian version of dolmas is often stuffed with white rice, onions, nuts, and dill.
 Fresh lemons are squeezed over the top for taste.

 Gigantes Plaki are baked beans served Greek style.
 If you’re grossed out by the concept of the British-style baked beans, don’t use that as a basis for judging Greek baked beans.

 Large white Greek beans are cooked in a delicious, tomato sauce with cinnamon and oregano seasonings.
 You can order this as part of a meze, or enjoy the beans drizzled over homemade sourdough bread.